Sharp upper bounds for the number of fixed points components of two and three symmetries of handlebodies: Preliminaries and previous results

 \subsection{Extended Schottky groups}

-An {\it extended Schottky group of rank $g$} is an extended Kleinian group whose canonical orientation-preserving subgroup is a Schottky group of rank $g$.
-Those extended Schottky groups containing no reflections are called {\it Klein-Schottky groups} (these were previously considered in \cite{H-M:imaginary}) and the others are called {\it reflection Schottky groups}.
-As a consequence of the results in \cite{H-G:ExtendedSchottky, Ka-Mc}, it is possible to obtain a geometric structural description of extended Schottky groups in terms of the Klein-Maskit combination thorems as follows.
+An {\it extended Schottky group of rank $g$} is an extended Kleinian group whose orientation-preserving half is a Schottky group of rank $g$.
+In the case that it does not contains reflections ({\it Klein-Schottky groups}) a geometrical structure description was provided in \cite{H-M:imaginary}.
+A geometric structural description of all extended Schottky groups, in terms of the Klein-Maskit combination thorems, is as follows.

 \begin{theo}[\cite{H-G:ExtendedSchottky}] \mbox{} An extended Schottky group is the free product $($in the Klein-Maskit combination theorem sense$)$ of the following kind of groups: \begin{itemize} \item[(i)] cyclic groups generated by reflections, \item[(ii)] cyclic groups generated by imaginary reflections, \item[(iii)] cyclic groups generated by glide-reflections, \item[(iv)] cyclic groups generated by loxodromic transformations, and \item[(v)] real Schottky groups $($that is groups generated by a reflection and a Schottky group keeping invariant the corresponding circle of its fixed points$)$. \end{itemize}